Galveston Diet: Macros, Meal Plans & Food Lists

 So, I’ve chosen a few days’ worth of meals and calculated more complete nutritional information.
 If you’re interested in the recipes, check out the recipe page on the Galveston Diet website, where you will find each one.

-Sample Galveston Diet Macros for Breakfast
+Sample Galveston Diet Meals for Breakfast

 Blueberry and Spinach Collagen Smoothie: 442 calories, 28g fat, 34g carbs (19g net carbs), 19g protein (57% fat, 30% carbs, 17% protein)